 Living greener lives

-Zooming further into the scale of even a single room, technology exists today that can improve our very immediate environment and quality of life.
+Zooming further into the scale of even a single room, the technology exists today that can improve our very immediate environment and quality of life.
 Approximately 467,000 Europeans die prematurely from air pollution every year (European Environment Agency).
 As we spend more time in office buildings, it’s vital for businesses to understand the significance of clean air even indoors.

 In Italy, biotechnology company U-Earth has developed freestanding air purification units that capture and destroy contaminants.
-Using Microsoft Azure to analyse data in real time, U-Earth has launched the “Pure Air Zone” initiative that offers organisations air quality detection and purification.
+Using Microsoft Azure to analyse data in real-time, U-Earth has launched the “Pure Air Zone” initiative that offers organisations air quality detection and purification.
 Their goal is to raise awareness and make Pure Air Zones a standard like Wi-Fi or tap water – improving the quality of life and health for all – room by room.